ustwo/bdd-crossplatform-apps/docs/intro.md

 ## Tips and tricks

-Keep an Appium server session opened at all times so it doesn't need to be booted up everytime the tests are run, saving time and noise in the terminal.
+Keep instances of the mock backend and the local Appium server running on their own tabs so consecutive test runs are faster and there is less noise on the terminal.

 ## Limitations, considerations

+### Appium limitations

 ### Not end to end testing